pokt-network/pocket/docs/development/CODE_REVIEW_GUIDELINES.md

 ### Reviewing

+tl;dr Use SOS, TECHDEBT(XXX), TECHDEBT, NIT if you think it'll help the author get context on next steps.

+When you leave reviews, if it is unclear from the reviewer to the author, please make sure to mention if:

+- NIT: Comment is a nitpick
+- TECHDEBT: Comment should have a TECHDEBT comment w/o a ticket
+- TECHDEBT(XXX): Comment should have a TECHDEBT comment but imporant enough that it requires a ticket to track the work in the near future
+- SOS: Show Stopper.
+You feel strongly it needs to be addressed now

+Only use the above if you think normal comments / TODOs are not self explanatory enough.

 ### Starting a Review

 Consider if it could be broken into smaller Pull Requests.
 If it is clear that it can be, summarize your thinking on how in your Review.